-- The impact of global events on participation, e.g. Olympic Games, Football World Cup. - Advantages and disadvantages of being the host nation. - o The development of facilities. - o The development of training facilities. - How coaching systems are developed to ensure a high level of success, particularly for the host nation.

-- Social impacts of global events on a host nation.

-- Why both professionals and amateurs compete in the Olympic Games.

-- How education supports participation at the highest level through scholarships, sports colleges, trus funds.

-- The reasons why certain countries develop excellence in specific sports.
-Reasons should include: geographical, climatic, financial, traditional and cultural.

-- Identify certain countries and the sports they excel in.

-- Examples could include:

-- Kenya/Ethiopia middle/long distance running,

-- Brazil football,

-- o Nordic/alpine countries skiing,

-- o Fiji Rugby sevens,

-- New Zealand rugby,

-- o Japan Sumo wrestling,

-- Cuba boxing.
+- The impact of global events on participation, e.g. Olympic Games, Football World Cup. - advantages and disadvantages of being the host nation: - the development of facilities. - the development of training facilities. - how coaching systems are developed to ensure a high level of success, particularly for the host nation. - Social impacts of global events on a host nation. - Why both professionals and amateurs compete in the Olympic Games. - How education supports participation at the highest level through scholarships, sports colleges, trust funds. - The reasons why certain countries develop excellence in specific sports.
+Reasons should include geographical, climatic, financial, traditional and cultural. - Identify certain countries and the sports in which they excel in. - Examples could include: - Kenya/Ethiopia middle/long distance running, - Brazil football, - Nordic/alpine countries skiing, - Fiji rugby sevens, - New Zealand rugby, - Japan sumo wrestling, - Cuba boxing.